 Professional interventionists can help families of teens struggling with substance abuse plan and execute effective and constructive interventions.
 They can help parents identify important warning signs that a teen needs immediate treatment and help them prepare for the difficult conversations ahead.

 In the planning phase of a teen intervention, the interventionist will help participants prepare for the conversations ahead, coach them as to which topics they should focus on and which they should avoid, and how to handle the emotional stress of the overall situation.
-Professional interventionists strive to facilitate constructive and positive interventions that succeed in encouraging those struggling with substance abuse to accept the need for treatment and enter rehab.
+Professional interventionists strive to facilitate constructive and positive interventions that succeed in encouraging those struggling with substance abuse to accept the need for treatment and to enter rehab.